pottekkat/personal-website/content/daily/4-4-22-apache-apisix-has-a-lot-of-plugins.md

 ⬛⬛🟩⬛🟩\
 🟩🟩🟩🟩🟩

-I spent most of the refactoring Apache APISIX's Plugin documentation.
+I spent most of the day refactoring Apache APISIX's Plugin documentation.

 It has a lot of Plugins and working on it opened up a can of worms.